MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 - Outbound internet access or an outbound port rule allowing HTTPS traffic to the Windows Admin Center service IP address (we don't use service tags yet)

 - An inbound port rule if using a public IP address to connect to the VM (not recommended)
-<br>We recommend connecting to the VM using a private IP address in the VM's virtual network to increase security.
-This is the same recommendation we make when connecting with Remote Desktop, and doesn't require an inbound port rule, though does require access to the virtual network (which we discuss next).
+<br>Just like with Remote Desktop, we recommend connecting to the VM using a private IP address in the VM's virtual network to increase security.
+Using a private IP address doesn't require an inbound port rule, though it does require access to the virtual network (which we discuss next).

-The management PC or other system that you use to connect to the Azure portal must have the following:
+The management PC or other system that you use to connect to the Azure portal has the following requirements:

 - The [Microsoft Edge](https://www.microsoft.com/edge) or Google Chrome web browser
 - Access to the virtual network that's connected to the VM (this is more secure than using a public IP address to connect).
-There are a number of ways of connecting to a virtual network, including by using a [VPN gateway](/azure/vpn-gateway/vpn-gateway-about-vpngateways).
+There are many ways to connect to a virtual network, including by using a [VPN gateway](/azure/vpn-gateway/vpn-gateway-about-vpngateways).

 ## Installing in a VM